caimiao0714/SLU-JESIE-2019-Miao/README.md

 Thursday, July 25, 2019 - Public Service Announcement (PSA) (a)
 ---
-Introduction to PSA.
+(9 more students from Jacob's class) Introduction to PSA.

 Friday, July 26, 2019 - Public Service Announcement (PSA) (b)
 ---
-Work in groups on storyboards
+(9 more students from Jacob's class) Work in groups on storyboards

 ***